s-janine/Starlink-Summer/README.md

 5. Filter or search for **Fetch**
 6. Locate **“Annotated”**
 7. Open the response
-8. Copy the full JSON data
+8. Copy the full data

 ---